 When I was as a teenager, I was very interested in the stories behind the wedding portraits I would see in my friends’ house.
-Their moms would catch me contemplating them and when asked “would you like me to tell you my story?”.
+Their moms would catch me contemplating them and would ask “would you like me to tell you my story?”.

-My friends would usually just roll their eyes and go ahead to get the space (for study) ready and yell from upstairs “just a quick story mom ’cause we need to study!”
+My friends would usually roll their eyes and would get their room ready and yell from upstairs “just a quick story, mom ’cause we need to study!”

-Just in case you are wondering what do I mean with the title..
-What am I looking for?
+Just in case you are wondering what do I mean with the title.
+What am I searching?

 The answer is YOU.